rangari-rani/cdac-projects-fullstack/Food-Fusion-mern/README.md

 ---

-## 🔄 What Came Next

-This project is a complete full-stack build, combining both frontend and backend logic in a real-world use case—user registration, authentication, cart flow, and admin controls.

-After this, I shifted focus toward building **enterprise-grade full-stack applications** using **Spring Boot and ReactJS**, applying concepts like modular monoliths, layered architecture, and production-grade backend APIs.

-📌 **Explore my pinned repositories to see enterprise-grade full-stack apps built with Spring Boot and ReactJS.**

----

 ## 📁 Project Structure & Detailed Documentation

 This repository is organized into multiple folders, each with its own README to help you get started quickly and understand that part of the project: